yeti0904/yeti-16-mk1/docs/devices.md

 After setting the video mode at `0x000404`, you need to update the display by sending the ASCII character `M` to the YETI-16 Graphics Controller

+### YETI-16 Disk
+The YETI-16 Disk has no standard device ID, as it is added by the user at runtime

+#### Commands
+- `R (sector number) (amount of sectors to read)` Outputs `R` to the input buffer, as well as the sectors you read

+- `W (sector number) (512 bytes of data to write)`
+No output, just writes the data to the disk at the location specified by the sector number

+- `Q`
+Returns device name